chichonos/chichonos/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a school project named Philosophers
+- 🔭 I’m currently working on an algorithmic project named Philosophers
-- 🌱 I’m currently learning C, C++, Python, and JS.
+- 🌱 I’m currently learning C,Python, JS, React, Angular, HTML/CSS.
-- 👯 I’m looking for an internship w/full stack developpers.
+- 👯 I’m looking for a job offer as a full stack developer.
-- 💬 I'm living Nice but can work in Paris too.
+- 💬 I'm living Nice but can work in full remote for Paris too.
 - 📫 How to reach me: michael.dewerdt@gmail.com